cnpem/epics-in-docker/CONTRIBUTING.md

 Use sub-items to provide relevant additional information concisely, following the format of existing entries.

+## Checksum verification

+When adding a new module or upgrading the version of an already supported one, it is necessary to also add or update the respective SHA-256 in the correspondent `*_version.sh` file.
+The recommended way to get this value is by passing the module tarball to `sha256sum(1)`.

 ## Release Procedure

 When tagging a new release, which we will call `vX.Y.Z`, a few steps are